Amateur Radio Emergency Service Last Updated: 10/16/12

 Command Training IS-200 ICS for Single

-Resources and Initial Action Incidents IS-700 National Incident Management System (NIMS), http://training.fema.gov/emiweb/IS/is700.asp IS-800.A National Response Plan (NRP), An Introduction http://www.training.fema.gov/EMIWeb/IS/is800a.asp On-Line Emergency Communication Training From the ARRL.org http://www.arrl.org/online-course-catalog Public Service and Emergency Communications Management for Radio (1530 CST) on Sunday's on 7.260 MHz (alt freq 3.900 MHz) +/- QRM.
-The Northeast Oklahoma ARES/RACES net is at 2000 CT on Thursday's on the 443.85 MHz Link System.
-An 88.5Hz PL tone is required.
+Resources and Initial Action Incidents IS-700.a National Incident Management System (NIMS), http://training.fema.gov/EMIweb/IS/is700a.asp IS-800.b National Response Plan (NRP), An Introduction http://www.training.fema.gov/EMIWeb/IS/is800b.asp From the ARRL.org http://www.arrl.org/online-course-catalog Public Service and Emergency Communications Management for Radio (1530 CST) on Sunday's on 7.260 MHz (alt freq 3.900 MHz) +/- QRM.
+The Northeast Oklahoma ARES/RACES net is at 2000

 |